CodeCipherX-web/Therapy/GITHUB_PAGES_SETUP.md

 - ✅ Secrets are encrypted and only accessible during workflow runs
 - ✅ `config.env.js` is generated during deployment, not stored in the repo
 - ✅ The file is in `.gitignore` to prevent accidental commits
-- ✅ Your API keys are never exposed in the repository

 ## Local Development